syncfusion-content/xamarin-docs/Xamarin/Chips/how-to/Applying-fontIcon-to-Syncfusion-chip-control.md

 ---
 layout : post
-title : How to apply the FontIcon for Syncfusion Chip control in Xamarin.Forms description : Learn how to apply the FontIcon to the Sfchip and its customization options with its available basic features in Xamarin.Forms platform : xamarin control : Chips documentation : ug
+title : How to apply the font icon to the Syncfusion chip control in Xamarin.Forms description : Learn how to apply the font icon  to the Sfchip and its customization options with its available basic features in Xamarin.Forms platform : xamarin control : Chips documentation : ug
 ---

-# Setting the FontIcon to SfChip
+# Setting the font icon to chip control

-FontIcon can be set to SfChip using the ImageSource property as per below steps.
+This section explains the way to add font icon with its available feature in chip control.
+SfChip control has ImageSource property itself can set FontImageSource with enabling ShowIcon property as follows

-## Custom font file should be added to all the platform projects in specific location.
+## Custom font file should be added to all the platform projects in specific location

 * `Android` - Add a custom font file in the Assets folder and set Build Action to AndroidAsset for the font file.
 * `iOS` - Add a custom font file in the Resources folder and set Build Action to BundleResource.
 Then, ensure that the copy to output directory is set to AlwaysCopy.
 * `UWP` - Add a custom font file in the Assets folder and set Build Action to Content.